 \end{document}

-The package CJKuft8 allows to typeset hangul characters with utf8 encoding, so Latin characters can be included too.
-Notice that in order to type Korean text you must use the CJK environment.
+Note that in order to type Korean text you must use the CJK

 For more information see